-Sampling took place in July 2011.
+Sampling took place in June 2014.
 All the samples were of oak (Quercus spp.).
 Core samples were extracted using a 15mm diameter borer attached to an electric drill.
-They were numbered using the prefix dmh.
-Five samples were taken from the structural timbers of the truss in the 'Artro' room, and six planks that had formed infill panels, but which had been removed during renovation work, had thin cross-sections removed.
-Samples were also taken from the west principal rafters of two trusses in the 'Glaslyn' room, one of these being a cranked timber with a groove for plank infill.
+They were numbered using the prefix bds.
+Locations of samples 1 - 6 are shown in Fig. 1.
 The samples were removed for further preparation and analysis.
-Cores were mounted on wooden laths and then these and the cross-sections were polished using progressively finer grits down to 400.
-The samples were measured under a binocular microscope on a purpose-built moving stage with a linear transducer, attached to a desktop computer allowing the measurement of ring-widths to the nearest 0.01 mm using DENDRO for WINDOWS, written by Ian Tyers (Tyers 2004), which was also used for subsequent analysis, along with other programs written in BASIC by D Haddon-Reece, and re-written in Microsoft Visual Basic by M R Allwright and P A Parker.
+Cores were mounted on wooden laths and then these were polished using progressively finer grits down to 400 to allow the measurement of ring-widths to the nearest 0.01 mm.
+The samples were measured under a binocular microscope on a purpose-built moving stage with a linear transducer, attached to a desktop computer.
+The ring-width series were compared on an IBM compatible computer for statistical cross-matching using a variant of the Belfast CROS program (Baillie and Pilcher 1973).
+A version of this and other programmes were written in BASIC by D Haddon-Reece, and rewritten in Microsoft Visual Basic by M R Allwright and P A Parker.
+Subsequent analyses were carried out using DENDRO for WINDOWS, written by Ian Tyers (Tyers 2004).